aliseandblake/aliseandblake.github.io/travellers.md

 ---------------------------------

 We suggest booking tickets at least six months in advance.
-We usually choose to fly by Finnair, Norwegian Airlines, or Scandinavian Airlines, and their partners Air Baltic when travelling to and from the US.
+We usually choose to fly by Finnair, Norwegian Airlines, or Scandinavian Airlines when travelling to and from the US.
 There are many more options, but we suggest avoiding Aeroflot airlines, to avoid a layover in the crowded Moscow airport.

 Since Latvia is a party to the Schengen Agreement, Americans do not need a visa to travel to Latvia, and stay there for up to ninety days.
-Please see the page below if you wish to familiarize yourself with some useful travel information:
+The page below may be useful to familiarize yourself with some useful travel information:

 <https://travel.state.gov/content/passports/en/country/latvia.html>